Mon – Sun: 24/7 Plumbing

 ABS plastic

 ABS (acrylonitrile butadiene styrene) is another type of rigid plastic pipe.
 It is also prone to cracks and breaks as it ages.
-Like PVC, the smooth surface of ABS makes it a poor candidate for pipe relining.
-Proper epoxy adhesion would be difficult to achieve.
+Like PVC, the smooth surface of ABS makes it a poor candidate for repairing damaged pipes.
+Proper epoxy adhesion would be challenging to achieve.

 Lead pipes

 Lead pipes pose a contamination risk and should be replaced.
-While technically possible to line lead pipes with epoxy, it is not advisable.
-Disturbing lead pipes could increase lead exposure.
-Any leaks in the epoxy barrier would also create a lead contamination issue.
+While it is technically possible to line lead pipes with epoxy, it is not advisable.
+Disturbing lead pipes could increase lead exposure, and any leaks in the epoxy barrier would also create a lead contamination issue.

 Assessing Your Pipes

-Determining if your existing pipe is a suitable candidate for relining starts with a thorough inspection.
-Homeowners may be able to check visible pipes and sections like in the basement.
-However, it’s best to have a professional plumbing contractor conduct an inspection for a full assessment.
+Determining if your existing pipe is suitable for relining starts with a thorough inspection.
+Homeowners may be able to check visible pipes and sections, such as those in the basement.
+However, having a professional plumbing contractor inspect a full assessment is best.

 Closeup Burst Copper Pipe